 If an item is needed for reserve that is not in the collection, a request for purchase can be made through the appropriate Subject Librarian.
 Items approved for purchase may take several weeks to acquire and make available for circulation.

 The Schurz Library complies with the existing copyright laws (17 U.S.C.) and promotes copyright compliance among its users and among its staff.
-Assistance will be provided to faculty seeking copyright clearance for reserve items.

 Post a copyright notice

 The copyright law of the United States (Title 17, United States Code) governs the use of copyrighted materials including copying and distribution.
 Fair use (Section 107) allows for limited use of copyrighted materials without the permission of the copyright owner.
 Individuals using copyrighted materials in excess of fair use may be liable for copyright infringement.